goosium/Elemintary/README.md

 ![screenshot](screenshot.png)

 # Install
-Open a terminal window and copy the following command (make sure you have a ".themes" folder, it is a hiddle folder btw)
+Open a terminal window and copy the following command (make sure you have a ".themes" folder, it is a hidden folder btw)

 ```
 cd ~/.themes && git clone https://github.com/goosium/Elemintary.git